Improving outcomes for women at remand and sentence

 Improving outcomes for women at sentence

-In this project we are seeking to understand the challenges which Magistrates and Judges encounter in sentencing women, and to investigate options to enable more constructive outcomes.
-Our aim is to reduce the use of short prison sentences for women and to ensure that the sentences they do receive are manageable and respond in a fair way to the crime they have committed.
+In this project the Howard League is seeking to understand the challenges which Magistrates and Judges encounter in sentencing women, and to investigate options to enable more constructive outcomes.
+The aim is to reduce the use of short prison sentences for women and to ensure that the sentences they do receive are manageable and respond in a fair way to the crime they have committed.